ml895/HRS-Bot-Geo/HRSBotGeoReportDraft2.md

 The HRS Summer 2018 experiments confirm that an upflow velocity of 3 mm/s and a coagulant dosage of 4.5 mg/L are optimal parameters for high rate sedimentation; they also confirm that a flat and conical bottom cause floc buildup.
 These parameters are used in the current High Rate Sedimentation Team methods.

+[EM: Captions for tables go above the table.]

 ![Conical Insert 1](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ConicalBottom.jpg)

 ![Conical Insert 1](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/conicalbottom2.png)